Hi Aunt Vadge,

 I had not even realized it happened until I went to the bathroom the next morning, where it bled quite a bit while I was urinating, but hasn’t bled since.
 It isn’t extremely painful except when urinating.

 I immediately went to the pharmacy and got medicated wipes with witch hazel, and the pharmacist told me to use miconazole [antifungal] cream on it.

 My question is, should I see a doctor or will this heal itself?
 If it’s deep enough will I require stitches?
 I can see red inside the tear that is not blood.

-This, however, is entirely up to you.
-Nothing bad will happen either way, but just know that your body will happily stitch your flesh together again in less than two weeks.
-If you are still able to see a visible fissure in a week, it starts to bleed or weep, or you start to feel more pain, it would be time then to go and see a doctor and be examined.
+If you are still able to see a visible fissure in a week, it starts to bleed or weep, or you start to feel more pain, see a doctor.

-The other main concern I have is how this happened without you knowing.
+The other main concern is how this happened without you knowing.
 A cut in your labia so big you would consider stitches, from sex, is a big enough deal that you need to investigate just for your own peace of mind.
-Key offenders are obviously fingernails (our own included), but you can be the judge of that.
+Key offenders are obviously fingernails (your own included), but you can be the judge of that!

 Write again anytime.